meenadeviimuralikumar/meenadeviimuralikumar.github.io/_pages/about.md

 1) conducting human-centered evaluations of learning algorithms and \
 2) investigating if and how the design process can be adapted to face the inherent challenges involved in designing with AI/ML.

 I also hold a Master's degree in Informatics from UC Irvine (where I was advised by Dr. Bonnie Nardi and Dr. Matthew Bietz) and a bachelor's degree in Computer Science.
-When I am not doing PhD things, I enjoy reading fiction and cooking Indian food.
+When I am not doing PhD things, I enjoy reading fiction and cooking.

 ---

-News
+Updates
 ======

 6/21/2021: Started my summer internship in Facebook as a UX Researcher \